China ramps up spending to spur economy, central bank sees stable policy

 Inflation picked up to a four-month high, easing concerns the country was slipping into a deflationary trend but remaining well below the government’s comfort zone, giving Beijing ample room to step up policy support if necessary.

-Reporting By China Economics Team; Editing by Kim Coghill and Nick Macfie
+Reporting By China Economics Team; Editing by Eric Meijer & Kim Coghill